Starfish-develop/Starfish/README.md

 * These regions can be stored as individual sparse matrices, and then final covariance matrix is a super-position of all of them

-Updating a line can be as simple as adding a Cholesky factorization of the additional bad regions

 Open questions: